Coffeekraken/coffeekraken/packages/@websites/coffeekraken-io/src/doc/03-css/06-colors.md

 - `spin`: Allows you to "spin" the `h` HSL color by -360|360
 - `alpha`: Allows you to increase/decrease the `a` HSLA color by 0|1

-Some out of the box variants are available through the `themeLightBase.config.ts` and `themeDarkBase.config.ts` configuration file.
+Some out of the box schema are available through the `themeColorSchemaLight.config.ts` and the `themeColorSchemaDark.config.ts` configuration file.
 Here's the list:

 - `text`: Used for texts
 - `placeholder`: Used for input placeholders
 - `foreground`: Used for elements displayed on top of the `color` itself
-- `ui`: Used for forms elements background, etc...
-- `uiForeground`: Used for forms elements text, etc...
 - `background`: Used for backgrounds like body one, etc...
 - `backgroundForeground`: Used for elements displayed on top of the `background` variant
 - `surface`: Used for some elements background like stripped tables rows
 - `surfaceForeground`: Used for elements displayed on top of the `surface`variant
+- `ui`: Used for forms elements background, etc...
+- `uiForeground`: Used for forms elements text, etc...
 - `border`: Used for borders
 - `gradientStart`: Used for gradients as the start color
 - `gradientEnd`: Used for gradients as the end color